 While you might be tempted to give this a miss if visiting Geneva on a budget, taking a short cruise along Lake Geneva gives you the opportunity to admire the beauty of the lake from a different perspective as well as get some incredible views of the Swiss Alps.

-You can book a one-hour lake cruise here if you prefer to avoid spending time waiting in line during your 2 days in Geneva, or alternatively, you can head to Lake Geneva and buy tickets directly there.
+You can book a one-hour lake cruise here if you prefer to avoid spending time waiting in line, or alternatively, you can head to Lake Geneva and buy tickets directly there.

 Day 2 – International Geneva or Day Trip